p-potsikas/refashion/README.md

-# 🛍️ Refashion eShop Platform
+# 🛍️ LOCAL - Refashion eShop Platform

 **Refashion** is a modern full-stack eCommerce marketplace platform built with: